custom-components/sensor.airthings_wave/README.md

 * http://airthings.com/tech/read_wave.py
 * https://github.com/marcelm/radonwave

-The aforementioned `radonwave` project is especially useful as it describes many of the BLE characteristics specific to this product and good trouble-shooting tips
+The aforementioned `radonwave` project is especially useful as it describes many of the BLE characteristics specific to this product and good has trouble-shooting tips

 ## Getting started